 Call Center Interview Question 11: What do you know about this company?

 Call Center Interview Answer 11: I know that this company is one of the leading companies in the call center industry.
-You have several sites in the country, one in Cebu, and four in Metro Manila.
+You have several sites in the world, one in Atlanta, and four in Dallas.
 You have several accounts but most of them are medical and financial accounts.
 I also happen to know that most of the accounts in this call center company are very stable because this is what my friends who work here tell me.

 Explanation to Call Center Interview Question and Answer 11: